ZeeshanJ99/SRE_Gatling_Monitoring/README.md

 ------------------------------------------------------------------------------------
 ## Converting the .har file
+The HTTP Archive format, or HAR, is a JSON-formatted archive file format for logging of a web browser's interaction with a site.
+The common extension for these files is .har

 Navigate to a webpage of your choice on Google Chrome.
 In this case we will be using Jenkins.
 On any space on the screen, right-click and select inspect.